swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Generalized property-wrapper initialization from a projection

 This proposal adds `init(projectedValue:)` as a new property-wrapper initialization mechanism from a projected value for function arguments.
-This mechanism could also be used to support definite initailization from a projected value for properties and local variables:
+This mechanism could also be used to support definite initialization from a projected value for properties and local variables:

 ```swift
 struct TextEditor {